MENU

 Use and Management

 Cleyera is tolerant of full sun but grows best in partial shade in rich, moisture-retentive but well-drained, acid soil.
 The leaves will turn yellow if the soil is alkaline.
 Pruning is not usually necessary on slow-growing cleyera, but new growth may be pinched to encourage compactness, particularly in the shade.
 The clean, neat, upright growth of cleyera makes it a good choice as an accent plant as well as a screen or hedge.
-Plant on three- to five-foot centers to form a hedge of mass planting.
+Plant on 3- to-5-foot centers to form a hedge of mass planting.
 Cleyera makes a good background plant for a shrub border that acts as a screen or wind break.

 Propagation is by seed or cuttings.